Solo Travellers

 • The cottage is set over two floors with a number of internal steps between the living area and into the bedrooms.

 • Sudeley Castle and Gardens: A booking made for this property entitles you to free admission to Sudeley Castle and Gardens, as many times as you wish during your stay.
 This includes general admission, during the open season, but does not include entry to special events.
-You do not need to book admission ahead of your arrival.
-To obtain your entry ticket, please take your booking confirmation or property door key to the Castle Admissions Centre where the staff there will provide you with your ticket.
 To check if the Castle and Gardens are open for your dates, or to book a ticket for a special event, please refer to the Sudeley Castle website.

 Reviews